This tomato arugula mozzarella salad recipe is loaded with sweet summer tomatoes, creamy mozzarella cheese and fresh grown basil.

 This recipe is ideal as a side dish to any main course and I love to serve it in the summer when we have warmer weather and are focused on healthy eating.

-Start by filling a large bowl with fresh arugula greens.
+Firstly, start by first filling a large bowl with fresh arugula greens.

 Add in fresh mozzarella.
 Goat cheese or feta cheese would also be delicious in this easy salad.